 Roads with multiple lanes in each direction increase the crash risk for pedestrians and automobiles.
 Unsignalized pedestrian crossings on roads with 4 lanes or more poses a risk to pedestrians due to visibility issues.
 A pedestrian is not visible if they cross in front of one car while another approaches from the same direction.
 In this diagram, car A is stopped for the pedestrian while car B drives through the crosswalk.

 Likewise, multiple lanes in each direction increases the number of possible collisions between vehicles.
-On 4 lane roads, the inner lanes often act as de facto turn lanes, increasing the likelihood of rear collisions.
+On 4 lane roads, the inner lanes often act as de facto turn lanes, increasing the likelihood of rear collisions due to cars slowing down or stopping when making a left.
 Left turning vehicles also have to cross multiple lanes of traffic, increasing the chances for a collision.
 Lane changing maneuvers then add another layer of risk for drivers.

 Multi-lane intersections have more possible conflict points than 2 or 3 lane roads.
 In a 3 lane configuration, the middle lane can act as a dedicated left turn bay at intersections, alleviating back pressure for turning vehicles and creating more predictable traffic movements.

 Wider streets with more automotive traffic lanes tend to be more dangerous.
 Crash data analyzed for Dallas City arterial streets between 2011 and 2015 shows a positive correlation between crash rates across all modes and the number of traffic lanes.
 Wide arterial streets in urban areas can be prime candidates for road diets given their high speeds, high crash rates and diverse land uses which are conducive to allocating right of way to sustainable transportation modes.

 Capacity is a major concern for planners and engineers when considering road diets.
 This is the number of vehicles a roadway is able to accommodate while avoiding gridlock conditions.
 Daily capacities for various roadway types are listed below.
 (Round numbers based on Level of Service D/E thresholds in the Highway Capacity Manual)